machinekoder/pickit-docs/docs/robot-integrations/socket/index.rst

 Response message from Pickit to robot
 -------------------------------------

-Except for the ``RC_PICKIT_CALIBRATE`` command, each robot command sent to Pickit will result in one response message from Pickit.
+Except for the ``RC_PICKIT_NO_COMMAND`` command, each robot command sent to Pickit will result in one response message from Pickit.
 These messages contain a Pickit status value as well as the actual object data for one object.

 The robot receives this structure from the Pickit interface: